amarinmcg/amarinmcg/README.md

 This research project aims to conduct a comprehensive social network analysis of transgender rights organizations, activists, and historical events.
 We seek to map the evolution and interconnections of advocacy networks to understand the movement's development over time.

 > [!NOTE]
-> Currently in the design phase.
+> Currently in the data preparation phase.

 ### Transgender Social Movement Network Analysis
 This research project aims to conduct a comprehensive social network analysis of transgender rights organizations, activists, and historical events.
 We seek to map the evolution and interconnections of advocacy networks to understand the movement's development over time.

 > [!NOTE]
-> Currently in the initiation and planning phase.
+> Currently in the discovery phase.

 ## 🎧 Latest Episode